-Nominees should be public officials or individuals who have chosen to assume a public role and who exercise leadership in policy-making, including legislation or regulations, for institutions of public higher education.
-The award will be given annually, as appropriate recipients are identified, and award recipients will be determined by the Executive Committee of the University of Colorado Faculty Council.
-The award need not be made in any given year.
+Nominees should be public officials, or other individuals who have chosen to assume a public role, who exercise leadership in policy-making, including legislation or regulations for institutions of public higher education.
+The award will be given annually as appropriate recipients are identified-the award need not be made in any given year.
+Recipients will be determined by the Executive Committee of the University of Colorado Faculty Council.
 The recipient will be honored in a public ceremony and will receive a plaque as well as a copy of the resolution supporting the award.

 - 2005 - Elizabeth Hoffman, President, University of Colorado

 - 2008 - Hank Brown, President, University of Colorado

 - 2014 - Kathleen Bollard, Vice President for Academic Affairs, University of Colorado